phoenixframework/phoenix/guides/routing.md

 end
 ```

-Again `$ mix phx.routes` tells us that all of our controllers now have the correct, fully-qualified names.
+Again `mix phx.routes` tells us that all of our controllers now have the correct, fully-qualified names.

 ```elixir
  image_path  GET     /images            HelloWeb.ImageController :index